 Blog

 Starting a business can be an exciting time.
 However, it can also be stressful.
 We are often asked questions by potential clients about business in Ireland.
-We decided to create this article to answer 5 of the frequently asked questions on starting a business.
+We decided to create this article to answer 5 of the frequently asked questions about starting a business.

 In this article, we will help you figure out the best structure for your business.
-At the end of the day, it is a personal choice, but you may favour one structure over another when you hear about the differences in tax and personal liability.

 Advantages of Sole Trader

-- More privacy than a company – your financial details are not visible to the public
+- More privacy than a company – your financial details are not visible to the public whereas anybody willing to pay for them from CRO can do so if you are a limited company.

 Disadvantages of Sole Trader